-You can expect a hose bibb to last about 15 to 25 years.
+You can expect a hose bibb to last about 15 to 25 years, with an average of 20 years.
 People also call it an outside spigot, hose faucet, or sill cock.
 Lifespan will be shortened by heavy usage or not draining faucet before a hard winter freeze (unless it is rated as freeze protected or insulation added around it).
 Unfortunately, the code-required vacuum breaker attached to the end of the hose bibb has a shorter lifespan of 5 to 12 years, and can fail even sooner.
 To read more about it, go to our blog post Why is the vacuum breaker at my hose faucet leaking, gushing water, or making funny sounds?

 Go to our blog post What is the average lifespan of the parts of a house? for rating of other house components.
 To understand the basis, potential use, and limitations of lifespan ratings, see our blog post How accurate are the average life expectancy ratings of home components?
 Are they actually useful?

 • • • • • • • • • • • • • • • • • • • • • • • • • • • •

 Here’s links to a collection of our other blog posts about PLUMBING:

 • What is the difference between a sill cock, hose bibb, hose faucet, outdoor faucet, and hose spigot?

 • How can I protect my pipes to keep them from bursting during a hard winter freeze in North Florida?